barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 - Usually works well even with little tuning of hyperparameters (except `learning_rate` )

 ## Learning rate decay
-slowly reduce learning rate over during iterations so it makes it closer to the optimum because steps will be smaller and more accurate.
+Slowly reduce learning rate over during iterations so it makes it closer to the optimum because steps will be smaller and more accurate.

 Possible learning rate decay methods:
 - learning_rate = (1 / (1 + decay_rate * epoch_num)) * learning_rate_0